 There are a number of licensed tutorials, including Marvel, with more in-app purchases.
 Drawing Desk is a also a basic digital art app with the core tools you'd want and a decent simulation of paints and markers, but this isn't its real intent.
 One thing to note, within Drawing Desk are a number of sub-apps for digital art, and more, and it can be a little confused as to what is free and what needs to be purchased.
 But stick to the drawing tutorials and Drawing Desk is excellent.

-There are more specialist apps too, for example Clip Paint Studio is ideal for comic artists and anyone who wants to replicate the manga style; this app has templates and guides to help and you can plan panels and even create comics in the software.
+There are more specialist apps too. or example Clip Paint Studio is ideal for comic artists and anyone who wants to replicate the manga style.
+It has templates and guides to help and you can plan panels and even create comics in the software.

-Most of the digital art software on my list has been reviewed elsewhere on our website or written about in hands-on tests.
-Where possible we've tried, reviewed and used every piece of software, often testing on both Apple and Windows laptops and devices as well as Android and even Chromebooks were applicable.
+Most of the digital art software on my list has been reviewed elsewhere on our website in hands-on tests carried out by artists.
+Where possible we've tried, reviewed and used every piece of software on all of the platforms it is available for and on several machines to check performance with different hardware specs.

 Best digital art software: frequent questions